vitmalina/bela/docs/end.md

 # end

-End a group of commands.
+End the group of commands.

 ## Syntax